ambientkit/ambient-template/README.md

 ## Swagger Spec Generation

-You can easily [generate a Swagger spec](https://goswagger.io/use/spec.html) for your API from annotations in your code:
+You can easily [generate a Swagger spec](https://goswagger.io/use/spec.html) for the API from annotations in the code:

 ```bash
 # Install Swagger to local bin folder.